Back to explorer

 villanus

-farmhand; person attached to a villa
+Farmhand or person attached to a farm

 from Medieval Latin villanus "farmhand,"